crxssed7/crxssed7/Entertainment/README.md

 - [TelePeeps](https://kitric.github.io/projects/telepeeps/): 👑 Best tracker of course (not because it was developed by me 😂)
 - [TV Time](https://www.tvtime.com): Good tracker, mainly available on android, and has a webapp.
 Plus has a social media aspect to it with reviews and comments on each movie/show from different users.
-- [Trakt.tv](https://trakt.tv): Very good tracker, best used when integrated with your media players such as Plex (premium) and Jellyfin (free).
+- [Trakt.tv](https://trakt.tv): 👑 Very good tracker, best used when integrated with your media players such as Plex (premium) and Jellyfin (free).
 Trakt also has alot of third party (free and paid) clients, personally I use [Showly]() which is open source right here on GitHub.
-Check out my Trak profile [here]()
+Check out my Trakt profile [here]()
 - [MyAnimeList](https://myanimelist.net): From what I heard, a very good Anime tracker.
 I don't watch anime, so I can't judge 🤷‍♂️

 **Comics**